 "What you had was a slick business dealer coming in," said Roy Pratt, a Democratic former Gary city councilman.
 "He got as much as he could and then he pulled up and left."

-To sweeten the pot, Trump's representatives said they would try to ensure that at least two-thirds of the casino's staff would be minority residents from the surrounding area, according to the transcript.
+To sweeten the pot, Trump's representatives said they would try to ensure that at least two-thirds of the casino's staff would be minority residents from the surrounding area, according to a transcript.

-He offered to fund a new charitable foundation endowed with a 7.5 percent stake of the casino's stock, estimated by Trump's company to be worth $11.5 million.
-His official proposal also listed eight "local minority participants" in the project, a diverse group of men in medicine, business and law.
+He offered to fund a new charitable foundation endowed with casino stock worth $11.5 million.
+His official proposal also listed eight "local minority participants" in the project, a diverse group of Indiana businessmen.

-Based on the strength of Trump's revamped proposal, the state gaming commission overruled Gary officials, awarding Trump one of the two casino licenses.
-A May 1996 agreement signed by the Trump organization said the developer would "endeavor" to fill 70 percent of its 1,200 full-time jobs with minorities, and more than half of them women.
-Trump was to invest $153 million, including $10 million on local redevelopment projects that included renovation of the sagging downtown hotel.
+The state gaming commission eventually awarded Trump a casino license.
+A May 1996 agreement signed by the Trump organization said the developer would "endeavor" to fill 70 percent of its 1,200 full-time jobs with minorities.
+Trump was to invest $153 million.

 The eight business partners in Trump's license application had been offered a chance to buy shares worth more than $1 million, but most didn't have the money.

-So both sides negotiated a deal.
-For no cash up front, they would be given 7.5 percent of the stock for the riverboat and another 7.5 percent was to go into a trust benefiting local charities, according to a summary of the deal Trump's lawyers sent to one of the men, Buddy Yosha.
+So both sides negotiated a deal — for no cash up front — offering the group 7.5 percent of the stock for the riverboat and another 7.5 percent into a trust for charity.

 However, the men said Trump reneged once the license was approved.
 None got stock in the casino, and the money for charity was less than promised.

-All eight sued Trump for breach of contract, alleging they were used to "Hoosierize" Trump's application with gaming officials and then dumped once the license was approved.
+All eight sued for breach of contract, alleging they were dumped after Trump's license was approved.

-As construction on a dock for two side-by-side riverboats proceeded in spring 1996, Trump's company began hiring in advance of the casino's grand opening in June.
+As construction proceeded in spring 1996, Trump's company began hiring in advance of the casino's grand opening in June.
 But his commitments to hire minorities and local businesses never came to fruition, according to local leaders.

-"Trump reneged on both of those commitments," said Richard Hatcher, a Democrat who was Gary's first African-American mayor.
-"It simply did not happen."
+"It simply did not happen," said Richard Hatcher, a Democrat who was Gary's first African-American mayor.

-Hatcher helped bring a 1996 lawsuit, weeks ahead of the casinos' opening, alleging Trump's organization failed to meet promised hiring goals for minority and local residents and businesses, and had only hired 20 percent minorities.
+Hatcher helped bring a 1996 lawsuit alleging Trump's organization had only hired about 20 percent minorities.
 Though more than half of Trump's casino staff was eventually made up of racial minorities, the lawsuit said blacks were overwhelmingly relegated to minimum wage jobs, such as valets and janitors.
-The better-paying positions on the casino floor, such as table dealers and pit bosses, were reserved for whites, according to the lawsuit.

-Trump's lawyers said the minority hiring goals were not legally binding.
-They succeeded in getting the lawsuit dismissed on procedural grounds.
+Trump's lawyers argued the minority hiring goals were not legally binding and succeeded in getting the lawsuit dismissed.

 The other lawsuit, filed in federal court by the eight jilted business partners, continued.
-Six of the men dropped out of the case after Trump's company agreed to pay them a combined $2.2 million, but Yosha and another man, William Mays, refused to settle.
+Six of the men dropped out of the case after Trump's company agreed to pay them a combined $2.2 million, but two refused to settle.

-The jury awarded Yosha and Mays $1.3 million.
-But Trump appealed, and in 2001 a federal appeals panel overturned the jury's award, saying the agreement between Trump's company and the two men had not been legally binding.
+The jury awarded them $1.3 million.
+But Trump appealed, and in 2001 a federal appeals panel overturned the jury's award, saying their agreements with Trump's company had not been legally binding.

 In 2004, Trump Hotel & Casino Resorts Inc., the parent company of the Gary casino, sought Chapter 11 bankruptcy protection.
 Trump sought to restructure $1.8 billion in debt, much of it tied to hotels and casinos in New Jersey and New York.

-"It worked out very well and was very good for Gary, Indiana," Trump said, according to his campaign.
+"It worked out very well and was very good for Gary, Indiana," Trump said.

-Asked about Trump's pitch, former Indiana gaming commissioner David Ross, who was on the board that awarded Trump the casino license, said it would be a bad bet.
+Asked about Trump's recent "What do you have to lose?" pitch to black voters, former Indiana gaming commissioner David Ross said it would be a bad bet.